William Graham and Catherine Graham

 William (BA 1961 TRIN, LLB 1964, Hon LLD 2018)

 The Honourable William Graham, Chancellor of Trinity College, and Catherine Graham have had an enormous impact on research and teaching at Trinity College and the Faculty of Law.

 Despite the considerable demands of public service, the Grahams found time to support the University of Toronto.
-In total, Bill and Catherine Graham have donated nearly $10.4 million to the University, highlighted by a $5-million donation as founding supporters of the Centre for Contemporary International History—still the largest single donation to Trinity College.
+In total, Bill and Catherine Graham have donated more than $11 million to the University, highlighted by a $5-million donation as founding supporters of the Centre for Contemporary International History—at the time the largest single donation to Trinity College.
 In 2013, the Centre was named the Bill Graham Centre for Contemporary International History in honour of the couple’s commitment.
 In 2021, the Grahams gifted $1 million to the Lawson Centre for Sustainability at Trinity College.

 Bill Graham’s extraordinary service in international affairs and politics has helped Canada understand its place in the world.
 Because of the generosity that he and Catherine Graham have shown to U of T, a new generation of leaders will be able to benefit from excellence in research and education in international law and history.